Trần Thái Tông: Reign

 During his reign Trần Thái Tông used three era names: Kiến Trung (1225–1232), Thiên Ứng Chính Bình (1232–1250) and Nguyên Phong (1251–1258).

 In the autumn of 1257, Mongol general Uriyangkhadai addressed three letters to Trần Thái Tông demanding passage through to southern China in order to attack the Song dynasty.
 After the three successive envoys were imprisoned in the capital Thang Long (modern-day Hanoi) of Dai Viet, Uriyangkhadai invaded Dai Viet.

 A battle was fought in which the Vietnamese used war elephants: the emperor even led his army from atop an elephant.
 Aju ordered his troops to fire arrows at the elephants' feet.
 The animals turned in panic and caused disorder in the Đại Việt army, which was routed.
 The Vietnamese senior leaders were able to escape on pre-prepared boats while part of their army was destroyed at No Nguyen (modern Viet Tri on the Hong River).
 The remainder of the royal army again suffered a major defeat in a fierce battle at the Phu Lo bridge the day after.
 This led the Tran leadership to evacuate the capital.

 The Vietnamese annals report that the evacuation was "in an orderly manner;" however this is viewed as an embellishment because the Vietnamese must have retreated in disarray to leave their weapons behind in the capital.
 While Chinese source material incorrectly stated that Uriyangkhadai withdrew from Vietnam due to poor climate, Uriyangkhadai left Thang Long after nine days to invade the Song dynasty.
 After the Mongol departure, Trần Thái Tông agreed to send tribute every 3 years to the court of the Mongol Empire.

-Learned in both Confucianism and Buddhism, he ruled the country wisely and authored several profound works on Buddhism, the most famous of which is Khoa Hu Luc (Instructions on Emptiness), a Zen manual.
+Learned in both Confucianism and Buddhism, Trần Thái Tông authored several profound works on Mahayana Buddhism, the most famous of which is Khóa Hư Lục (課虛錄, Instructions on Emptiness), a collection of sermons and essays on Buddhism.
 A prodigious writer, he left behind a substantial number of works, of which only a small number survive.

+In 1258 Trần Thái Tông abdicated the throne in favor of his son, crown prince Trần Hoảng.

-A boy student was given money in exchange for becoming a eunuch by the emperor in 1254 since many men castrated themselves to become eunuchs during the Tran and Ly dynasties.
+During his reign, a boy student was given money in exchange for becoming a eunuch by the emperor in 1254 since many men castrated themselves to become eunuchs during the Tran and Ly dynasties.

-In 1258 he abdicated the throne in favor of his son, crown prince Trần Hoảng.